Instability in Ostwald ripening processes: Introduction

 Because of the complexity of the equations describing Ostwald ripening, this paper will emphasise numerical investigations.
 The equations of motion for Ostwald ripening will be investigated numerically in section \ref{sec: 3}, which describes simulations of the Ostwald ripening process with initial sizes drawn at random from a specified distribution.
 It is demonstrated that there are erratic fluctuations of $\nu(t)$, which are related to the counting statistics fluctuations of the droplet sizes.
-The droplet growth rate parameter $\nu$ and the radius distribution are not observed to converge to the Lifshitz-Slezov theory, even at very large time, although the distribution of the droplet radii does follow the Lifshitz-Slezov solution closely.
+The droplet growth rate parameter $\nu$ and the radius distribution are not observed to converge to the Lifshitz-Slyozov theory, even at very large time, although the growth of the droplet radii does follow the Lifshitz-Slyozov solution closely.
 The fluctuations of $\nu(t)$ become more severe as $\alpha$ is increased.
-This instability does not appear to have been remarked upon in earlier studies which report simulations of Ostwald ripening, see, for example \cite{Che+93,Yao+93}.

-Section \ref{sec: 4} reports comparable simulations where the counting-number fluctuations are suppressed, by assigning droplet radii a weight which depends smoothly upon their radius.
-These simulations also show an instability in the evolution of $\nu(t)$ which increases as $\alpha$ increases, but which is less pronounced than that due to counting fluctuations.
-For the cases considered, the instability leads to a limit cycle rather than erratic fluctuations.
+The fluctuations which are evident in these simulations is associated with modelling the droplets as discrete objects, rather than as a continuous distribution.
+This approach is relevant to experimental investigations, because the supersaturation field which the droplets experience is sensitive to conditions in a finite volume of fluid, which is determined by the volume of the container, or the volume which can be explored by diffusion over the timescale of the experiment (whichever is the smaller).
+Earlier numerical investigations of Ostwald ripening, see, for example \cite{Che+93,Yao+93,Car+04}, all appear to have treated the droplet size distribution as a continuous function, and they have not shown examples of the type of instability which was found in this study.

-It is pointed out in section \ref{sec: 2} that the dimensionless parameter $\alpha$ should satisfy $\alpha\gg 1$, and that in the limit as $\alpha\to\infty$, $\langle y\rangle\to 1$.
-Some of the literature of Ostwald ripening assumes from the beginning that the amount of material in the solute phase is negligible \cite{Pen97,Nie+99}, which is consistent with taking the $\alpha\to \infty$ limit.
-Section \ref{sec: 5} gives an equation for $\nu (t)$ which is valid as $\alpha \to \infty$.
-Numerical simulations show that the system is highly unstable in this limit, in accord with the observations in sections \ref{sec: 3} and \ref{sec: 4}.
-Section \ref{sec: 6} is a summary and conclusion.
+Section \ref{sec: 4} gives an equation for $\nu (t)$ which is valid as $\alpha \to \infty$.
+Numerical simulations show that the system is highly unstable in this limit, in accord with the observations in section \ref{sec: 3}.
+Section \ref{sec: 5} is a summary and conclusion.